-The Political Science does not offer summer courses.
-Because the Security and Resilience Studies is an interdisciplinary degree, there may be courses offered in other departments that fulfill degree requirements.
+The Political Science department does not offer summer courses.
+Because the Security and Resilience Studies degree program is interdisciplinary, there may be courses offered in other departments that fulfill degree requirements.

 The Certificate and Masters programs can be done part time.
 The PhD program is a full time only program.
 Full time status in CSSH is 2 courses per semester.

 All admitted PhDs are awarded Stipended Graduate Assistantships (SGA).
 These awards offer a stipend, tuition remission and the NUSHP health plan to full-time students.
 Our program is fully funded for 5 years.
 Student fees, including the University Health and Counseling Services fee, are not covered by the assistantship.
 In order to maintain awards, students must be making satisfactory progress toward their degrees.
 More details about assistantships are included in the admissions offer letters.

 Information about tuition and fees can be found on the Student Financial Services website.